TuurvdHave/OsimPipeline/README.md

 # OsimPipeline

-These codes are developed to batch process all your data in OpenSim and convert the output files into a .mat structure that can be used in the plotting/reporting app (patientdisplay).<br>
+These codes are developed to batch process in parallell all your data in OpenSim and convert the output files into a .mat structure that can be used in the plotting/reporting app (patientdisplay).<br>
 !
 The codes assume a very specific structure on how the data is stored !<br>
 This code can handle both, .trc and .mot-files but also .MVNX files (output files when measuring with the Xsens).
 Data should be structured similarly as described. <br>
 # steps to do: